msvasconcelos/msvasconcelos/README.md

 My name is Matheus and I'm Web developer.

- - 💙 In love with JavaScript
+ - 💙 In love with technology
- - 🌱 Currently learning Node and React
+ - 🌱 Currently learning Python
- - 😄 Also learning React Native and Php
+ - 😄 Also learning Golang and AWS
- - 🔭 I’m currently working on Grupo Edson Queiroz
+ - 🔭 I’m currently working on Lientech
  - ⚡ Dream of traveling the world